RagnarGrootKoerkamp/BAPCtools/doc/multiple_languages.md

 ### Add translation files

-BAPCtools needs a translation file to translate common term such as `Input`, `Output`, and `timelimit` to your language of choice.
+BAPCtools needs a translation file to translate common term such as `Input`, `Output`, and `time limit` to your language of choice.
 These are available in [`/latex/lang/`](../latex/lang).
 If a translation is not available for your language, you can either make a PR to add e.g. `/latex/lang/de.tex` to BAPCtools, or you can provide `<contestdirectory>/de.tex`.